-Mark has funded healthcare for 36 patients in 10 countries.
+Mark has funded healthcare for 54 patients in 12 countries.

-Mark has funded healthcare for 36 patients in 10 countries.
+Mark has funded healthcare for 54 patients in 12 countries.

-Ny is a 69-year-old farmer from Cambodia.
-Ny was married with five sons, two daughters, and 10 grandchildren.
-Ny's husband died about 10 years ago from heart disease.
-Ny shared that she likes to relax and listen to the monks pray when she isn't working.
-Five years ago, Ny developed a cataract in her left eye, causing her blurry vision, tearing, irritation, cloudy lens, and photophobia.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Ny learned about our medical partner, Children's Surgical Centre, she traveled for two hours by taxi with her daughter seeking treatment.
-On September 21st, doctors will perform phacoemulsification (Phaco) and an intraocular lens implant in her left eye.
+Oeun is a 65-year-old farmer with one daughter and one grandchild.
+Oeun's daughter lives and works in Thailand, so Oeun lives in Cambodia and cares for her school-age grandchild.
+Two years ago, Oeun developed a cataract in her left eye, causing her photophobia and blurry vision.
+She has difficulty seeing things clearly, recognizing faces, and going outside.
+When Oeun learned about our medical partner, Children's Surgical Centre (CSC), she traveled for four and a half hours seeking treatment.
+On January 4th, doctors will perform cataract surgery and an intraocular lens implant in her left eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $229 procedure.
-Ny said, "I hope after surgery I can be able to help my daughter more and take care of my grandchildren."
+CSC is requesting $229 to fund this procedure.
+Oeun shared, "After surgery, I hope I can see clearly and cook food for my grandchild."